 Ayr was a small town on the west coast of Scotland whose history precedes the year 1205 when it was established as a Royal Burgh (Borough) by the crown of Scotland, an appointment which emphasized the importance of the town as a harbour, market and, later, administrative centre.
-By the time of the Great War centuries later it was expanding and the River Ayr which had once marked the northern boundary of the place was now flowing through its centre; a new town to the north (Newton-on-Ayr), its population fast-increasing, perhaps encouraged by the coming of the railway, was soon to be housing the majority of the personnel of the Newfoundland Regimental Depot.
+By the time of the Great War it was expanding and the River Ayr which had once marked the northern boundary of the place was now flowing through its centre; a new town to the north (Newton-on-Ayr), its population fast-increasing, perhaps encouraged by the coming of the railway, was soon to be housing the majority of the personnel of the Newfoundland Regimental Depot.

-That November 15 of 1915 was to see not only the departure of the 1st Re-enforcement Draft from Ayr to the Middle East and to the fighting of the Gallipoli Campaign but also, only five days prior, the arrival from Newfoundland of 'G' Company which would be obliged to take up quarters at Gailes Camp, some sixteen kilometres up the coast from Ayr itself - but just over sixty if one went by road.
+That November 15 of 1915 was to see not only the departure of the 1st Re-enforcement Draft to the Middle East and to the Gallipoli Campaign but also, only five days prior, the arrival from home of 'G' Company which would take up its quarters at Gailes Camp, some sixteen kilometres up the coast from Ayr itself - but over sixty if one went by road.

-A further seven weeks plus a day were now to pass before the first one-hundred personnel of 'H' Company, having sailed in mid-December as recorded in an earlier paragraph, were to present themselves at the Regimental Depot on January 4, some of them to be affected, even fatally, by an ongoing measles epidemic of the time.
+A further seven weeks plus a day were now to pass before the first one-hundred officers and men of 'H' Company, having sailed in mid-December as recorded in an earlier paragraph, were to present themselves at the Regimental Depot on January 4, some of them, unfortunately, to be affected, even fatally, by the measles epidemic of the time.